Exercise 1: Generative Music in Max

 For example, one possible addition to this patch would be to generate more than one simultaneous stream of notes, triggered either by a common metronome or by separate metronomes.
 Nothing requires the metronomes to run at the same speed.

 - If you tire of the blandness of the built-in synthesizer, route your MIDI notes into a different synthesizer.
-When you launch Max on a Mac, it creates two virtual MIDI ports: “from Max 1” and “from Max 2,” which are visible to sequencers and standalone softsynths (such as Native Instruments’ Absynth) running on the same computer.
-You just have to enable those ports in the sequencer or synthesizer program.
+When you launch Max on a Mac, it creates two virtual MIDI ports: “from Max 1” and “from Max 2,” which are visible to virtual instruments in DAWs (such as the free Surge Synthesizer) running on the same computer.
+You just have to enable those ports in the sequencer program.
+(They probably are already.)
 Then, double-click the noteout object in your patch, while locked, and choose “from Max 1” from the popup menu.

 - Please submit to Canvas one Max patch that satisfies the criteria above.